Learning Consumer Preferences from Bundle Sales Data: Literature Review

 Our work is related to the stream of literature that focuses on the estimation of discrete choice models, especially the well-known multinomial logit (MNL) model, from transaction data. \cite{kok2008assortment} provide a comprehensive literature review of the earlier studies on such models in revenue management.
-Building on \cite{talluri2004revenue}, \cite{vulcano2012estimating} combine the MNL model with a non-homogeneous Poisson arrival process over multiple periods and use the EM algorithm to estimate model parameters as well as the number of no-purchases. \cite{newman2014estimation} incorporate price and product features into their estimation approach. \cite{abdallah2021demand} study the identifiability of this type of model and propose a computational approach to optimize the likelihood function. \cite{subramanian2021demand} use a mixed-integer program to estimate the parameters under the loss-minimization objective function.
+Building on \cite{talluri2004revenue}, \citet{vulcano2012estimating} combine the MNL model with a non-homogeneous Poisson arrival process over multiple periods and use the EM algorithm to estimate model parameters as well as the number of no-purchases. \cite{newman2014estimation} incorporate price and product features into their estimation approach. \cite{abdallah2021demand} study the identifiability of this type of model and propose a computational approach to optimize the likelihood function. \cite{subramanian2021demand} use a mixed-integer program to estimate the parameters under the loss-minimization objective function.
 The estimation of other types of discrete choice models is also studied, including the rank-based choice model \citep*{farias2013nonparametric,van2015market} and the Markov chain choice model \citep*{csimcsek2018expectation}.
-The major contribution of this paper to the literature is that we consider customers may purchase bundles that a firm offer at a discount.
-Such a setting doesn't fit into the classic discrete choice models, and this estimation problem has not been studied in the literature.
+Our contribution relative to this stream is to model transaction data in which customers may choose discounted bundles whose utilities are linked through shared component products.
+This setting is not directly captured by standard discrete-choice specifications that treat alternatives as unrelated products.
+We therefore develop an estimation framework for product-level valuations under bundle menus.

+This study proposes a framework to estimate customer valuations from transaction data for multiple products when the firm may offer a price menu for products and bundles.